Javad-Ak/discussion_board_server/README.md

     - Add or remove comments.

 3. Tests and CI/CD
-    - API testcase and doc
+    - API testcase and doc at /api/docs
-    - Dockerfile
+    - Dockerfile and CircleCi config

 ## Technologies